 I’m also keeping the rest periods very short, so I’m burning a lot of calories during these workouts.

 So to answer your question of what is better, full body training or split body workouts, it really depends on what your goals are.

 I’ve done both and I’ve got great results from both.

 Those were 5 great questions today and I still have a long list of more questions to answer.

-If you enjoyed this post, including my answer to the question is nutella good for you, please show your support by clicking the social media buttons to share this with your friends.
+If you enjoyed this post, please show your support by clicking the social media buttons to share this with your friends.

 The more shares these posts get, the more people will benefit.

 This is the mission to get people to Live Lean, by eating healthier foods and moving their body more effectively.